ranaivo-it/me/posts/pandas-best-practice/index.md

 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt
-%matplotlib inline

-# whether to explicitly show the whole interactive output of jupyter notebook
+# whether to explicitly show the whole interactive output cells in
-# rather than showing only the last line.
+# jupyter notebook rather than showing only the last line.
 # use `last_expr` to revert back the default behavior
 from IPython.core.interactiveshell import InteractiveShell InteractiveShell.ast_node_interactivity = "all"